Logan-Kranis/Assignment-4-Creating-APIs/README.md

 # Farm Management System

-This repository contains the code for a Farm Management System,called SmartCrop providing various functionalities to help farmers manage their farms effectively.
+This repository contains the code for a Farm Management System, called SmartCrop providing various functionalities to help farmers manage their farms effectively.
 Below is an overview of the features and user interactions within the system.

-## Features

 ### Farm Management Api